Robert S. Munger: Gin manufacturing

 Munger approached several gin manufacturers, but they were not interested in making his system gin.
 As a result, in 1884, the family moved to Dallas, where the Mungers built their own factory.
 In 1887, other investors joined them under the name Munger Improved Cotton Machine Manufacturing Company.
 The Munger children, as well as Munger's brother Ennis, served as executives.
 The company's sales increased rapidly west of the Mississippi River.
 In 1890, Munger moved to Birmingham, Alabama to build a factory there to avoid freight charges to the east and to meet increasing demand.
 Munger's brother, Stephen, stayed behind as president of the Dallas operation.
 With additional investors, the Birmingham factory became the Northington-Munger-Pratt Company, which became the largest producer of cotton ginning machinery east of the Mississippi.

 In 1899, the Mungers' companies merged with several of the other large U.S. gin manufacturers.
 Initially, Robert and Stephen were vice-presidents of the newly formed Continental Gin Company in Birmingham.
 The company continued to be a major gin manufacturer, and various Mungers held a large portion of the company's executive positions for the next quarter-century.
 The Munger family's substantial involvement ended in 1926, two years after the death of Robert and Mary Collett.
 At that point, a group of investors led by Ernest Woodruff of Atlanta bought a controlling interest in Continental Gin.
 One of Munger's sons, Eugene, stayed on in executive roles at least until 1939.

 Surviving examples

-Few early system cotton gins survive.
-An 2004 assessment of an example in Louisiana identified the following such gins, noting some have been restored to working condition:
+A few early system cotton gins survive.
+Examples include: